ALEX K ON THE ISSUES:

 As taxpayers, we have already paid for the Medicaid expansion, which benefits all members of the community, even those who already have healthcare.
-The State of Texas is missing out on about $60 billion dollars that we have already paid for and that Congress shows no sign of repealing.
+As Texans, we are missing out on about $65 billion dollars that we have already paid for and that Congress shows no sign of repealing.
 If Louisiana, Arkansas, Kentucky, West Virginia, Indiana, North Dakota, Montana, Arizona can expand Medicaid in a way that’s good for their states, why can’t we do it for Texas?

-- The Medicaid expansion supports families with children with different needs, especially those with intellectual and developmental challenges.
+- Supports families with children with different needs, especially those with intellectual and developmental challenges.
 There are over 130,000 children across Texas (and over 600 here in the Bay Area) on waiting lists for our state Medicaid waiver programs (i.e. CLASS, Star Plus, DBMD, HCS, MDCP).
 These programs provide critical support to our friends, family and neighbors.
 It is unconscionable that many families stay on these waiting lists for more than a decade, sometimes two.

-- The Medicaid expansion supports mothers.
+- Support mothers.
 Today, our maternal mortality rate is higher than it was in the 1990s and a large part of that problem is lack of access to prenatal and post-partum care.
 Expanding Medicaid will help support our mothers and strengthen our families.

-- The Medicaid expansion supports small businesses by ensuring that minimum wage workers get health insurance for them and their families.
+- Support small businesses by ensuring that minimum wage workers get health insurance for them and their families.
 With competitive pressures from big businesses, helping small businesses provide health insurance to their employees would work to create a more even playing field.
 It’s about creating diverse opportunities for all.

-- The Medicaid expansion supports our burgeoning regional medical center.
+- Support our burgeoning regional medical center.
 Our area has benefited greatly from the expansion of our medical community.
 We have many great hospitals including Houston Methodist, Memorial Hermann, UTMB, Kindred, Bay Area Regional and Clear Lake Regional.
 These are our friends and neighbors and they should be compensated for the care they provide to our community.